stAItuned/content-manager/team/Francesco-Di-Gangi/meta.md

 title: Artificial Intelligence and Data Analytics student
 linkedin: https://www.linkedin.com/in/digangifrancesco/
 email: francesco.digangi2801@gmail.com
-description: I am a Artificial Intelligence and Data Analytics student amazed by the Artificial Intelligence world and in love with the AI Programming of videogames.
+description: I am an Artificial Intelligence and Data Analytics student amazed by the Artificial Intelligence world and in love with the AI Programming of videogames.
 ---